Complete guide to generating synthetic datasets with AI-powered intelligence

 POST /generate

 Generates synthetic datasets based on your natural language description.
+Use this when you need fully custom datasets.

 Content-Type: application/json